jcausey-astate/format-diff/README.md

 This script requires that you have the following tools available on your system:

-* `icdiff` : https://github.com/jeffkaufman/icdiff  -- provides the simple, color diff.
+* `delta` : https://github.com/dandavison/delta  -- provides the simple, color diff.
 * `aha` : https://github.com/theZiz/aha  -- converts the from ANSI console output to HTML as an intermediate representation.
 * `wkhtmltopdf` : https://wkhtmltopdf.org/  -- converts the HTML version to PDF.

 ## Usage